 Unfortunately, railroad crossings are sometimes violent rendezvous points for trains and roadway vehicles.
 Car/truck passengers are in jeopardy of serious injury or death.

-Why You Should Stop, Look and Listen
+Why You Should Stop, Look and Listen at Railroad Crossings

 A sizeable majority of railroad crossing accidents are the fault of car/truck drivers.
 Distracted driving; failure to stop, look, and listen; trying to beat the descending gates; stopping on the tracks due to a traffic backup, and driving under the influence; among other scenarios, all contribute to needless tragedy.